ARJUN-R34/ARJUN-R34/README.md

 I am a web3/web2 developer <br><br>
 A techie by passion and a code-blooded Engineer by profession. <br> <br> <br>

-- Working with the core team over at [GetSafle](https://getsafle.com)
+- Working with the core team over at [GetSafle](https://getsafle.com) :fire:
 - Experienced in working on Ethereum, Bitcoin, Tezos, Solana, BSC, Polygon, Tron, etc.
 - Worked on backend systems, open source libraries and also on EVM smart contracts.
 - Happy to connect over at [LinkedIn](https://www.linkedin.com/in/arjun-sasikumar).